How to find the Best Dive Knives – Reviews and Buying Guide

 Here are the five best dive knives we have chosen.
 Each of them has a variety of functions and comes at a different price range.

 Our goal is to help you find the best diving knife to suit your needs and budget.
 We’d love to hear about your experiences with any of these knives or others.
 Please consider leaving a comment.
 We appreciate it!

 Cressi Skorpion Dive Knife

 As a tip, always remember to rinse it after a saltwater dive with the rest of your diving gear.
-We liked that the Cressi Skorpion is extremely affordable, making it an attractive option to a wide range of divers.
+We liked that the Cressi Skorpion is extremely affordable, making it an attractive option as one of the best scuba diving knives to a wide range of divers.

 Promate Titanium Dive Knife

-When it comes to manufacturers, Promate is one of our favorites, as they’ve consistently shown that they can make high quality dive knives.
+When it comes to manufacturers, Promate is one of our favorites, as they’ve consistently shown that they can make high-quality scuba diving knives.
 The Promate Titanium has a medium-sized (4 3/8) titanium blade that comes in either a blunt or pointed tip.
 The sharp tip is ideal for stabbing fish, while the blunt tip can come in handy as a tool for prying.

 All the way through, the knife is made from titanium, meaning it’s impervious to rust, and the knife can last for a very long time.
 There’s also a hammer nub along the base of the handle, as well as an ankle sheath.
 The sheath comes with straps you can attach to your leg or arm or in your BC.
 You can also remove them if you don’t need them.

 The blade is half serrated with a line cutter notch along with a half straight edge blade.
 It’s by far the most popular design for diving knives, and this is for a good reason.
 The economically designed handle is made from a soft rubber that easy to grip, and comfortable to use.
 It’s also covered in studs for that extra grip, so it won’t slip while in use.